Abdelhakim-Baalla/Athkar-bot/README.md

 ## 📖 Introduction
 **Athkar Bot** is a Discord bot designed to help Muslims maintain their daily remembrance of Allah (Dhikr) with automated morning and evening reminders.
 It brings authentic Islamic supplications directly to your Discord server.

-> "Those who have believed and whose hearts are assured by the remembrance of Allah.
-Unquestionably, by the remembrance of Allah hearts are assured."
-> — **Quran 13:28**

----

 ## ✨ Key Features
 ✅ **Automated Athkar** - Daily morning/evening reminders (6AM & 6PM)